nodemcu/nodemcu-firmware/docs/modules/mqtt.md

 - `function(client)` callback function for when the connection was established
 - `function(client, reason)` callback function for when the connection could not be established.
 No further callbacks should be called.

+!!! attention

+    Secure (`https`) connections come with quite a few limitations.
+Please see the warnings in the [tls module](tls.md)'s documentation.

 #### Returns
 `true` on success, `false` otherwise